 We offer a curriculum aimed at the acquisition of a First Class Teaching Certificate for teaching mathematics in Junior and Senior High Schools, and a First Class Teaching Certificate for teaching Information in Senior High Schools.

-The curriculum of the Graduate School has five course groups which consist of regular courses, thesis research courses, seminars, conversion courses, and teaching profession and related courses.
-The curriculum is designed for students to acquire specialized knowledge and skills in computer science and engineering from fundamentals to applications, to solve practical problems related to ICT industry, and to do research on structure and function of "information".
+The curriculum of the Master's Program has five course groups which consist of regular courses, seminar courses, thesis research courses, conversion courses, and teaching profession and related courses.
+The curriculum is designed for students to acquire specialized knowledge and skills in computer science and engineering from fundamentals to applications, to solve practical problems in ICT (Information and Communication Technology) and related industries, and to learn the methods used to conduct research on the structure and function of information systems.

-The regular courses and research related courses in multiple fields of study will enable students to acquire specialized knowledge and skills in computer science and engineering from fundamentals to applications.
-The regular courses consist of core courses and advanced courses, and students can acquire well-balanced knowledge by taking a certain number of core courses.
+The regular courses in multiple fields of study will enable students to acquire specialized knowledge and skills in computer science and engineering from fundamentals to applications.
+The regular courses consist of core courses and advanced courses, and students can acquire well-balanced knowledge by taking a certain number of credits of core courses.

-Seminars include courses for English presentation and Project-Based Learning (PBL), etc. Students can acquire more advanced knowledge, creativity and ability to discover and solve problems through proactive and self-directed learning.
-The seminars help students to become leading computer scientists and engineers with strong professional English skills.
+In seminar courses, students learn independently and actively and can acquire more advanced knowledge, creativity and ability to discover and solve problems through presenting in English and Project-Based Learning (PBL), etc. Seminar courses help students to become leading computer scientists and engineers with strong professional English skills.

 In addition, conversion courses for students whose major in undergraduate education was not computer science and engineering, and courses to obtain the specialized certificate for teaching math and information are provided.